sevagh/freemusicdemixer.com/docs/index.md

 Love this free site?
 You can support my work through [GitHub Sponsors](https://github.com/sponsors/sevagh) or [PayPal](https://paypal.me/sevagh1337?country.x=CA&locale.x=en_US)

 **For companies:**
 If you're a company in the pro music space (production, mixing/demixing, DAW, etc.), advertising on this platform may offer targeted visibility within the music and technology community.
-[Contact me](mailto:sevagh+freemdx@protonmail.com) for partnership opportunities.
+[Contact me](mailto:sevagh+freemdx@protonmail.com) for partnership opportunities or see [our sponsors page](/sponsors) for more info.

 ## Demo